daveneeley/dotnetcore-vagrant/README.md

 - cd dotnetcore-vagrant
 - vagrant up

-Note the windows image is 3GB and may take some time to download.
-On my less-than-developer-class PC I also ran into timeout issues with the windows VM, but it did start eventually.
+The windows image is commented out in the Vagrant file.
+The image is 3GB and may take some time to download.
+On my less-than-developer-class PC I also ran into timeout issues with it, but it did start eventually.
 YMMV.